Table of Contents

 Every cell in the body has a membrane which separates that cell from other cells, and from the extracellular fluids that surround it.
 The membrane has a definite chemical structure which creates a stable two dimensional sheet which naturally retains its structure in aqueous (water based) solution.

 It is composed of a bilayer of phospholipid molecules arranged as shown in the diagram above.
-Each phospholipid molecule is composed of two components; a phosphate radical (shown as a blue ball) which carries an electrical charge, and therefore likes to associate with water molecules, and two long hydrocarbon chains (green) which do not carry a charge and therefore associate with each other in order to avoid contact with the surrounding water molecules.
+Each phospholipid molecule is composed of two components; a phosphate radical (shown as a red ball) which carries an electrical charge, and therefore likes to associate with water molecules, and two long hydrocarbon chains (tan) which do not carry a charge and therefore associate with each other in order to avoid contact with the surrounding water molecules.
 (Not unlike oil, which does not mix with water either).
-The stability of this structure is based on the fact that the phosphate radicals face outward into the surrounding medium.
+The stability of this structure is based on the fact that the phosphate radicals face outward into the surrounding medium and tend to clump together side by side due to their hydrophylic properties.
 They are soluble in water and mix well with it.
 On the other hand, the lipid tails are hydrophobic and avoid contact with the water relying on the phosphate radicals to “protect” them.
 The lipid tails mingle with each other in the same way that the pioneers used to “circles the wagons” in order to protect themselves.
 This maintains the structural integrity of the cell membrane.
 This super stable micro structure is perhaps one of the most important chemical structures in all of creation because it enables the formation of discrete biological elements separated into cellular components.

 While the phospholipid bilayer defines an essentially two dimensional sheet, it actually has a third dimension meaning that it has thickness.
 In addition, the bilayer is essentially a non aqueous liquid with other structures such as proteins embedded within it.
 Thus, a cell membrane can be thought of as a sheetlike “ocean” of oily liquid with protein molecules floating around in it.
 The proteins can have complex shapes and functions depending upon the structure programmed for them by the genetic machinery of the cell.
 The ionic channels that the allow the influx of sodium ions, as well as the efflux of potassium ions during depolarization of the membrane are actually complex protein structures embedded in the neuron membrane.